LeonKie/leonkie.github.io/content/posts/Inverted_Pendolum/index.md

 ## Introduction

-The inverted pendulum is one of the most popular demonstrations in system control, has been studied since the 1960[^1] and prime example at unis and other reseach institutes.
-However the inverted pendulum, which is nothing more than a pendulum that has the center of mass above the pivot point, yet has not particular use case.
-To change this once in for all, I build a **inverted pendulum lamp**, which can be used as a normal stylsh desk lanmp. *(The main incentive however wasn't so heroic.
+The inverted pendulum is one of the most popular demonstrations in system control, has been studied since the 1960[^1] and prime example at unis and other research institutes.
+However, the inverted pendulum, which is nothing more than a pendulum that has the centre of mass above the pivot point, yet has no particular use case.
+To change this once in for all, I build an **inverted pendulum lamp**, which can be used as a normal stylish desk lamp. *(The main incentive, however, wasn't so heroic.
 Honestly!
 It sounded just like a nice project idea!)*

 {{< admonition type=note title="Note" >}}

-This blog post will give you a step by step **recreation guide** and highlights the the design choices I made as well as introduce you to the implementation of the **LQR Control Algorithm** I used to balance the Lamp.
-I will also mention the resources that i used to speed up the programming part at the the end of the post!
+This blog post will give you a step by step **recreation guide** and highlights the design choices I made as well as introduce you to the implementation of the **LQR Control Algorithm** I used to balance the Lamp.
+I will also mention the resources that I used to speed up the programming part at the end of the post!

 {{< /admonition>}}
 ## Building